Leon-AW/G2-hierarchical_learning_tool-use/README.md

 If you don't get any errors, explauto is successfully installed in your environment, and you're ready to proceed with your work.

-### Troubleshoot potential Error: Requirements should be satisfied by a PEP 517 installer.
+### Troubleshoot potential Error "Requirements should be satisfied by a PEP 517 installer".

 ```bash
 pip3 install 'setuptools<58.0.0'